Linguistic Security Committee of BC

 It is to overcome this problem which is at the heart of young people's daily lives but above all to allow them to express themselves freely on the subject that our committee of experts on linguistic security has been working since 2019.

-For the 2024/2025 year, 11 young people have joined the committee.
+Since its creation, the committee has been working across the province to reach out to its community, raising awareness about language insecurity and the impact it can have on language vitality.
+The committee also had the opportunity to make a number of presentations on a pan-Canadian scale, highlighting the social and linguistic realities specific to British Columbia.
+For the 2025/2026 year, 9 young people have joined the committee.
 Members are trained and mentored by Suzanne Robillard - Doctor in Sociolinguistics and Honorary Life Member of the Youth Council.
 As ambassadors for language security, the committee's mission is to create spaces for dialogue and reflection with members of the community.
 To this end, they run awareness-raising and training workshops, and develop a variety of resources to meet the needs of young people and strengthen their linguistic confidence.

 WORKSHOPS AND RESOURCES